An effective way to optimize Stock

 Many customers are also willing to pay higher prices for same-day shipping, overnight shipping or get their product as quickly as possible.

 On the other hand, if you have excess stock, the risk of having dead stock that will eventually require liquidation.
 An overflow of stock not only costs you in revenue but it also takes a maintenance cost to store that product for example warehouse rent, insurance, security, and labor costs etc.

 Calculating the right amount of inventory requires you to estimate future needs by talking to your customers via a poll or a surveyor past data.
-Once you are done with analysing demand, you can order based on that.
+Once you are done with analyzing demand, you can order based on that.